diegovazquez/ESPPlane/README.md

 ## The Idea

-The idea is a simple wifi plane, controlled whit a Phone using a Touch Screen or a Bluetooth Joystick
+The idea is a simple wifi plane, controlled whit a Phone using a Touch Screen or a Bluetooth Joystick and a ESP8266

 ![idea](doc/the_plan.png)